96yrlee/Covid-19InfoApp/PlanningAndOutlineDoc.md

 **v1:** Just call the API, in this case send a broadcast to activate the service for us
 * The broadcast receives the name, sends it to the service
-  * the service takes it and makes a GET out of it, sends result to BR
+  * the service takes it and makes a GET out of it, sends result_complete to BR
-  * BR gets data and now sends it to the SpecifiedZoneActivity to start and use it
+  * BR complete notice and now opens SpecifiedZoneActivity
   * if no country matches however, BR will pop toast saying an error occured